/retro

 In practice:

-• Take the /retro interview seriously even when the plan went well — the durable lessons often come from successful sprints, not just painful ones.
+/retrointerview seriously even when the plan went well — the durable lessons often come from successful sprints, not just painful ones. - If a friction point is hard to name, describe the symptom rather than skip the question.

-• Distinguish "this plan was unusual" from "this is how I want booping to behave from now on".
+/learncan work from "the agent kept re-reading the same three files before each milestone" — it cannot work from "context was annoying". - Distinguish "this plan was unusual" from "this is how I want booping to behave from now on".
 Only the second category is worth a lesson.

 Reviewing the retro file